Ingo-Braun/TinyQ/README.md

 ## Overview

-Greatings this library implements the basics of an message queue system.
+Greetings this library implements the basics of an message queue system.

 TinyQ implements: